What is an Emotional Support Animal?

 Methods for Testing Animal Assisted Therapy

 The methods for testing need to be well defined.
 In this case, children are first assessed for their base level of distress (essentially from the course of cancer treatment).
 A psycho-social survey testing physiological benchmarks (heart rate, blood pressure, etc.) provides this information for each participant, whether they receive AAT or not (in the control group).
+You can go here to order phentermine online when you want some samples.

 During the period of the trial, the children in the treatment group visit with their therapy dog for about 20 minutes once a week during their visits to an outpatient clinic.
 Each visit is videotaped and their stress level, psychosocial attitudes and physiological condition are recorded.